pragnakanchana/Notes/NextJS/basics.md

 	- speacial file - to show loader to user
 - error.tsx
 	- special file - client side component that renders error view when we throw an error.
+   	- same as Error Boundary - any unhandled exception would render Error.tsx
+   	- only the affected part of page is shown error screen and can be recovered easily.
+   	- recovering
+   	  	- by sending reset callback to error component and onclick triggering it.

 ### Special Files
 - page.tsx